wpilibsuite/DetectCoral/README.md

 wget https://github.com/GrantPerkins/CoralSagemaker/blob/master/utils/object_detection.py
 ```
-4. You now have all dependencies necessary to run real-time inference.
-The last step is to run your model.
+5. You now have all dependencies necessary to run real-time inference.
-5. Turn off your Raspberry Pi by running the command `sudo poweroff`.
+6. When shutting down your Raspberry Pi run the command `sudo poweroff`.
 It is not recommended to simply unplug your Pi.
-6. Plug the Pi's SD card into your computer, and drag `output.tflite` into the directory `SD_CARD:/home/pi`.
-7. Eject the SD card, plug it into your Raspberry Pi again, and turn it on.
-Connect your Pi to an HDMI monitor with a USB keyboard and mouse, or connect via SSH if it is connected to the same network as your computer.
-8. Run the python script, using the command `python3 object_detection.py --model output.tflite --team YOUR_TEAM_NUMBER`
-9. Real time labelling can be found on an MJPEG stream located at `http://frc-vision:1182`
-10. The information about the detected objects is put to Network Tables.
-View the **Network Tables** section for more information about usable output.

 #### Network Tables
 - The table containing all inference data is called `ML`.